 - Spanish — B2

-This is how to write an award-winning IT project manager resume:
+How to write an IT project manager resume:

 1. Choose the Best Format for Your IT Project Manager Resume